How I discovered I didn’t want to be a commercial baker:

 What kind of attributes do you look for in a job?
 Let me know in the comments!

 This cake was so much fun to make!
-All my favourite spring flavours (lemon, coconut, and raspberry) dance together in this adorable little six inch layer cake.
+All my favorite spring flavors (lemon, coconut, and raspberry) dance together in this adorable little six-inch layer cake.
 The cake texture is quite dense — this is due to the extra egg yolk in the recipe.
 The density of the cake means a little slice goes a long way.
-The icing is slightly tangy due to the lemon juice, and a huge helping of raspberries with a sprinkle of coconut add a little flavour burst.
+The icing is slightly tangy due to the lemon juice, and a huge helping of raspberries with a sprinkle of coconut adds a little flavor burst.
 If you want to get your buttercream icing as soft as I did in the picture, it’s very easy and you don’t need to buy any extra tools.
 In fact, all you need is a paper towel.
 Enjoy

 Little Lemon Layer Cake

 Prep time: 30 mins